skoropad/docs.nestjs.com/content/guards.md

 > info **Hint** The `@UseGuards()` decorator is imported from the `@nestjs/common` package.

-Above, we passed the `RolesGuard` type (instead of an instance), leaving responsibility for instantiation to the framework and enabling dependency injection.
+Above, we passed the `RolesGuard` class (instead of an instance), leaving responsibility for instantiation to the framework and enabling dependency injection.
 As with pipes and exception filters, we can also pass an in-place instance:

 ```typescript
 @@filename()